o0101/Bookmate/README.md

 If `options.withFileTypes` is set to true, the result will contain [`<BookmarkNode>`](#type-bookmarknode) objects.

+## &hellip; 🚧

+Well this is a little embarrassing 😅 &mdash; I'm sorry, other documentation should go here. 👷‍♀️

+The outstanding fs-like functions to document currently are:

+- existsSync
+- writeFileSync
+- mkdirSync
+- promisesWatch (*aka bookmarkChanges)

+And other additional functions to document currently are:

+- mount
+- unmount
+- getProfileRootDir
+- saveWithChecksum
+- and bookmarkChanges (same as promisesWatch, actually--just an alias! 😜 😉 xx 😜)

+But, not to worry--they (the fs-ones anyway) are [pretty much like the NodeJS fs versions](https://nodejs.org/docs/latest/api/fs.html) so you can head over [there](https://nodejs.org/docs/latest/api/fs.html) or [read the code](https://github.com/i5ik/Bookmate/blob/main/src/index.js) to know more&mdash;until somebody gets around to finishing these docs.

 ## Implementation Progress & Roadmap 💹

 - [x] emit change events for URL bookmark additions, deletions and name changes